Skip to main content

 The Goal of Mini Sudoku

-• 6×6 boards use digits 1–6 and six 3×2 regions — the same format powering the LinkedIn trend.
+• 6×6 boards use digits 1–6 in six 3×2 regions — the same format powering the LinkedIn trend.

 • Each puzzle opens with given numbers ("givens") that guide your first deductions.